xec-cm/francesc-catala/src/content/blog/ai-differential-abundance.md

 This is exactly the kind of problem where machine learning tends to shine: a large, messy space of configurations with no simple analytic rule that says which method will be best under which combination of sparsity, effect size, sample size and design.
 But before we can train a model to make such decisions, we need reliable labels.
 We need to know, for many different simulated and semi-simulated scenarios, which method actually performs best for each taxon and why.

-## From toy simulations to rScreenshot from 2025-11-19 13-04-16ealistic synthetic microbiomes
+## From toy simulations to realistic synthetic microbiomes

 Early benchmarks often relied on relatively simple simulation schemes: counts generated from negative binomial distributions with fixed dispersion, sometimes with a compositional constraint tacked on at the end.
 These approaches were useful, but they missed several defining features of real microbiome data, such as structured zero inflation, strong feature–feature correlations and complex relationships with covariates.